-Inside the prisoner swap that freed Brittney Griner
+Inside the Prisoner Swap That Freed Brittney Griner

 Griner arrived in the United States early Friday, landing in San Antonio, where she will receive medical evaluations at Brooke Army Medical Center and be reunited with family, a relief for Biden and his team.
 Whelan remains in a dismal Russian prison, his long-term fate unknown as his frustrated family waits and while the president vows to redouble efforts to bring him home.

+In Moscow on Friday, Putin said that Russia was continuing to communicate with U.S. officials and that “everything is possible” regarding further prisoner exchanges.
+U.S. officials have delivered a similar message, pledging to continue talks in the hope of bringing Whelan home as soon as possible.

-The two Americans offered distinct cases that were eventually linked and then unlinked.
+The two imprisoned Americans offered distinct cases that were eventually linked and then unlinked.
 Griner, detained on minor drug charges a week before Russia’s invasion of Ukraine, a former Soviet republic, was seen as a hostage in the midst of the confrontation with the West over the conflict.
-Whelan, a former U.S. Marine, had been in prison since 2018 on espionage charges long before the war in Ukraine.
+Whelan, the former U.S. Marine, had been in prison since 2018 on espionage charges long before the war in Ukraine.

 The outlines of a possible agreement were on the table as far back as last spring.
 Interacting through intelligence agencies, the Russians made clear that they were willing to trade Griner for Viktor Bout, a notorious Russian arms dealer arrested in Thailand in 2008 and serving a 25-year sentence in a U.S. prison.
 But they were not willing to include Whelan in the package deal.